Imran Khan arrested from outside Islamabad High Court, says his party | Law-Order

 - Pakistan

-Pakistan's former prime minister Imran Khan was on Tuesday arrested by paramilitary Rangers from outside the Islamabad High Court, his party said.
+Pakistan's former prime minister Imran Khan was arrested by paramilitary Rangers on Tuesday while he was present at the Islamabad High Court for the hearing of a corruption case, a day after he took on the country's powerful army for allegedly hatching a plot to kill him.

-Khan, the chairman of the Pakistan Tehreek-e-Insaf (PTI), was taken into custody by the Rangers when he appeared in court on anti-graft charges, his PTI lawyer Faisal Chaudhry said.
+Another PTI leader Azhar Mashwani alleged that Khan had been “abducted” from inside the court by the Rangers.
+He said that the party had given an immediate call for staging protests in the country.

+''They are torturing Imran Khan right now […] they are beating Khan sahib.
+They have done something with Khan sahib,'' another leader Musarrat Cheema said in a video message posted on the party's Twitter handle.

-Former information minister and PTI Vice President Fawad Chaudhry said that the court has been ''occupied by the Rangers'' and lawyers “are being subjected to torture”.
+Former information minister and PTI Vice President Fawad Chaudhry earlier said the court has been ''occupied by the Rangers'' and lawyers “are being subjected to torture”.

 ''Imran Khan’s car has been surrounded,'' he added.